mcomunita/tonetwist-afx-dataset/README.md

 <img src="knob.png" width="150">

 ---
-# Contributions
+## Contributions

 We invite anyone to contribute to this repo by recording and publishing more data.

-We assume you are knowleageable enough to know how to do it properly and we do not aim to verify new contributions.
+We assume you are knowleageable enough to know how to do it properly and we do not aim to verify new contributions, but here's some tips:
+- together with the dry inputs we included an Audacity project that can be used to set input/output levels and record everything in 1 step (see README file included with the data for further details)
+- with analog effects always use an insulated and filtered PSU (e.g., [https://www.thomann.de/gb/harley_benton_powerplant_iso_5_pro.htm](https://www.thomann.de/gb/harley_benton_powerplant_iso_5_pro.htm)) to prevent excessive noise and hum, especially if you are recording high gain effects.
+- before recording, make sure there is no clipping happening anywhere in the chain.
+- make sure you are not driving an effect too much (i.e., unrealistically high output from your audio interface into the effect)
+- as well as not enough (i.e., unrealistically low output from your audio interface into the effect)
+- after recording, crop all files to the same exact length (to the sample level) as the dry inputs
+- also, verify that dry inputs and wet outputs are perfectly synchronized using the markers at the start and end of each file (checking the end allows you to verify there's been no data loss during recording)
+- save wet outputs with the same format as dry inputs (wav - 48kHz - 32bit floating point)

 Few points:
 - Please use the same naming convention and folder structure used across the whole dataset (look at 1 internal and 1 external source for guidance).